Burstniart/display-tablet/README.md

 Started to look into SDL, apparently it's a library that lets developers access low level hardware, makes sense considering my current goal is to capture mouse events, and most of the documentation I could find seems pretty old but while looking around I realised a lot of this informations is aimed towards game development, which is interesting, first I get a sense of directino with xinput and know sdl is leading me towarsd that path.
 Anyhow I found a tutorial about reading the mouse which is an aiming exercise for games, makes sense, and before I could try it out I found myself encountering something new: cmake
 Cmake is an automation tool for creating builds and the game tutorials that seem more promesing use it to build on top of it, so I just spent quite some time figuring thiss thing out, also as a side note, I dont know c++ and apparently this thing is build towards C++ so it's taking more brain power to kinda get what's going on but as long as I make progress I can walk back on my steps and figure how it works, so far making it work is my first priiority.

+***

+I can't believe I did it, honestly I'm not sure what I did, I just know it works What works?
+You ask
+I dunno...
+I was searching for ways to make this SDL2 library work so after searching for some tutorials I came around some scripts, has to tweak a bit here and there but after trying out different ones I kind of started understanding how this compiler thing works
+The most difficult part was the compiler didn't find the library, no sure why, tried changing the header, different paramethers while compiling until one combination finally made sense, which was the library header <SDL2/SDL.h> while using the compiler indicating the library

+'''
+gcc mouseevent.cpp `pkg-config --libs sdl2` -o test
+'''
+the .cpp file is an example found online and that's basically all that I needed, for now.

+This ought to work for now, so lets finnaly get our hands dirty, hopefully

+Now I know, kind of, what's the deal with the make command and Makefile
+// Note to self, this kind of stuff is case sensitive, just spent like 20 minutes figuring out why the make command didn't work only to realize it's "Makefile" and not "MakeFile"

+So right now im kind of getting the hang of this make files, which will probably will come handy later on, for now we can build projects that include sdl library correctly, now on to set up a test for mouse events.

+***
+Am I writting C++, I dunno

+'''
+	    Uint32 buttons = SDL_GetGlobalMouseState(&x, &y);
+	    printf("%u buttons, x:%d &  y:%d \n", buttons,x,y);
+'''

+so this thing actually gets the coordinates of the mouse  and the button pressed, I'm not so familiar with event driven coding soooo this ought to be interesting, but at least now I can capture the mouse position, also apparently 'SDL_GetMouseState(*x,*y)' gets the position relative to the created window, this will be useful to later map out waht happens inside the window to another monitor